 PDE Inhibitors and COVID-19

 As PDEs are critical elements within the cGMP cascade, it’s no surprise that many scientists are working to understand the basic science and move closer to drug discoveries.
-These are breakthroughs that will assist with the current pandemic and have lasting impacts on many diseases.
+These are breakthroughs that will assist with the current pandemic and have lasting impacts on many diseases, and GMP assay kits can help accelerate this work.

 GMP Assay for Measuring PDE Activity